Stage 2 Science and Technology | Forces shape Earth's surface incursion

 Forces shape Earth's surface incursion is a Stage 2 Science and Technology program where students step into the science of our shifting planet!

-This fast-paced workshop develops curiosity through observation, prediction, teamwork and tactile play.
+This fast-paced workshop develops curiosity through observation, prediction, teamwork, tactile play and art.

 Program length - 2 hours